cjfwil/sidescroller/README.md

 Space Invaders game.
 Basic real time 2D renderer written from scratch using Win32, Direct3D 11, XAudio for sound and HLSL in C/C++.

-Instructions: Control with arrows.
-Shoot with space.
+Instructions: Control with A/D keys.
+Shoot with spacebar.

 Features:
 - Flipbook style sprite animation